Giuliani faces grand jury in Georgia 2020 election probe

 Associated Press

-The former New York mayor and Trump attorney remained inside the Fulton County courthouse after several hours of facing questions as part of a rapidly escalating investigation that has ensnared several Trump allies.
+The former New York mayor and Trump attorney left the Fulton County courthouse without commenting to reporters roughly six hours after the special grand jury convened Wednesday as part of a rapidly escalating investigation that has ensnared several Trump allies.

 Giuliani’s questioning took place behind closed doors, as grand jury proceedings are secret.
-Swarmed by news cameras Wednesday morning as he stepped out of a limousine at the courthouse steps, Giuliani said he didn’t plan to talk about his testimony.
+Swarmed by news cameras Wednesday morning as he stepped out of a black SUV at the courthouse steps, Giuliani said he didn’t plan to talk about his testimony.

 “Grand juries, as I recall, are secret,” said Giuliani, who came to court with his attorney, Robert Costello.
 “They ask the questions and we’ll see.”